justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-custom-renderer-to-display-products/README.md

 ### Create the Renderer

-To implement the product content renderer itself, we need to add the implementation for the `render` method, and then add the custom view as another file.
+To create the product content renderer itself, we need to implement the `render` method, and then add a custom view.

 Note that there are several options to define the view, including using a JSP, Freemarker template, or Soy template.
-In our simple example, we will use a JSP, similar to that of the [SimpleCPContentRenderer](https://github.com/liferay/com-liferay-commerce/blob/2.0.2/commerce-product-type-simple/src/main/java/com/liferay/commerce/product/type/simple/internal/SimpleCPContentRenderer.java).
+In our simple example, we will use a JSP.

 `public void render(CPCatalogEntry cpCatalogentry, HttpServletRequest httpServletRequest, HttpServletResponse httpServletResponse) throws Exception`